EMD SDP40F: Design

 No. 551 at Newhall Yard in San Jose, California, with the Coast Starlight in 1975.
 The later SDP40Fs were distinguished from the first 40 by lower-profile cooling fans.

 The SDP40F was a full-width cowl unit.
 It was based on the EMD FP45 passenger locomotive and EMD SD40-2 freight locomotive.
 All three shared the EMD 645E3 diesel prime mover, which developed 3000 hp.
 The locomotive had a gear ratio of 57:20.
 Maximum speed at full horsepower was 94 mph; the locomotive exceeded 100 mph in tests.
 The SDP40F was fitted with a Leslie Controls SL4T (S4T) air horn.
-There were doubts at the time about Amtrak's long-term viability, so the locomotives were designed for easy conversion to freight locomotives should Amtrak cease operation.
+There were doubts at the time about Amtrak's long-term viability, so the locomotives were designed for easy conversion to freight locomotives; should Amtrak cease operation.

-In the early 1970s Amtrak's passenger car fleet was steam-heated; Amtrak's requirement called for two steam generators.
+In the early 1970s, Amtrak's passenger car fleet was steam-heated; Amtrak's requirement called for two steam generators.
 These were located at the rear of the locomotive.
 Forward of the generators was a 1350 gal water tank.
-This tank rested above the floorline.
+This tank rested above the floor line.
 The lateral motion of the water within was later implicated in several derailments.
 The primary underbody tank was split between water and diesel fuel, carrying 2150 gal of water and 2500 gal of diesel.
 (Note: Sources agree on a 6000 gal total tank capacity and 3500 gal water capacity, but some say the carbody tank was 1500 gal.
 EMD's specifications manual says 1350 gallons.)
 Provision was made for eventual conversion to head-end power (HEP), but it was never carried out.

 EMD based the SDP40F name on the existing SDP40.
 Several years earlier, EMD had made similar versions of the SDP45 and SD45 in a full-width cowl unit, which it named FP45 and F45.
 Although the SDP40F was externally nearly identical to the FP45, EMD chose not to give the new locomotive a similar name such as FP40.
 EMD wanted to avoid adding a new locomotive type to their catalog due to price controls in effect in the early 1970s.
 The following year, the F40C name was used for a similar locomotive ordered by the Chicago, Milwaukee, St. Paul and Pacific Railroad (the "Milwaukee Road"), equipped with HEP instead of steam generators.

 There were several minor differences between the first 40 locomotives built and later examples.
 The most important was the installation of lower-profile cooling fans and air horns to avoid clearance problems in the Eastern US.